 The National Institute on Drug Abuse reports that 1.2 million people tried the drug in 2011 despite the fact that this drug maims and kills.
 I encourage anyone who’s thinking of trying the drug, facing an addiction, or in love with someone who uses meth to look at the faces of meth addicts and see the reality of how this drug affects you and your loved ones.
 Here are some of the most horrifying faces of meth addicts.

 What is Methamphetamine?

-Before we talk about how this drug affects your face, consider what it is.
-It’s commonly called chalk, crank, ice, speed and uppers.
+Before we talk about how horrific meth face looks, let’s learn more about methamphetamine.
+It’s commonly called chalk, crank, ice, speed, and uppers.
 Highly addictive, methamphetamine can be snorted, smoked, injected or swallowed as users attempt to reduce fatigue, increase productivity, improve sex drive and lose weight.
 Users experience intense rushes that last a few minutes, and then they experience a high that lasts from six to eight hours.

 The drug affects a user’s brain and central nervous system.
 During withdraw, also known as tweaking, users experience agitation and possibly violent behavior.
 They also may feel irritable, anxious, depressed, tired, paranoid and delusional.
 The drug craving also intensifies and leads to an even deeper desire for the dangerous substance.

 How Does Methamphetamine Affect Your Health?

 In addition to affecting your brain, the drug affects your health.
 Because it suppresses appetite, the user becomes malnourished with obvious, dangerous results.
 Other health problems caused by the drug include insomnia, poor memory, increased blood pressure, breathing problems, seizures, strokes and increased risk of contracting HIV/AIDS or hepatitis B and C. No high is worth these potentially deadly effects.

 How Do Meth Face and Meth Mouth Develop?